JstnMcBrd/ray-tracer/README.md

 Without a custom license, this code is the direct intellectual property of the original developer.
 It may not be used, modified, or shared without explicit permission.
 Please see [GitHub's guide on licensing](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository).

+## Versioning

+This project abides by [Semantic Versioning](https://semver.org/).

+To see a changelog for each update, check the description of [releases on GitHub](https://github.com/JstnMcBrd/ray-tracer/releases).

 ## Running

 You can run the ray tracer with the following command: